 More Than One Day!

-Grassroots work is not only effective but also a good way to involve coworkers, friends, and others who may be interested in library advocacy but unable or unwilling to advocate in person.
+Grassroots work is not only effective but also a good way to involve coworkers, friends, and others who may be interested in library advocacy.
 Here are some tips and tricks for making the most of calls and emails or letters.